Today I am going to be reviewing palo santo incense sticks made by Inca Aromas.

 Since these incense sticks are so big and seem to have a lot of charcoal in them, I opted to burn these outside on my patio.

 Upon lighting them, it took a little while for the scent to transpire.
 After about a minute, I noticed that I smelled palo santo everywhere.
 This smells exactly like real palo santo would.
 My first thoughts were, ‘Why bother with the hassle of burning palo santo, when you could just burn these incense sticks’.

 You can tell that they added just a tad bit of frankincense, but it actually seems to help balance out overall scent profile and perhaps make it a little warmer.

 I’m not really sure what else to say, because the scent isn’t very complex.
 It’s a true palo santo, and smells exactly like the real thing, and that is coming from somebody with a lot of experience with authentic palo santo.

-I suppose I would rate these a 9/10.
 I actually really love these incense sticks, and so did the other person with whom I burned them with.
 They even asked if I could obtain some for them.

 The only caveat is that they are very expensive and I couldn’t imagine anybody burning these everyday.
 However, for the special occasion, these are special, and I may even buy these again in the future.

 I hope you found this information beneficial.